True Self

 Meditation

 Thích Nhất Hạnh proposes meditation as a means to see past the protective shields, hiding our authentic self.
-He taught that “meditation…helps us return to our true self.
-Practicing meditation in this kind of society is very difficult.
-Everything seems to work in concert to try to take us away from our true self.
+He taught that meditation helps us “return to our true self.”
+However, he warns, practicing meditation in this kind of society is very difficult.
+“Everything seems to work in concert to try to take us away from our true self.
 We have thousands of things, like videotapes and music, which help us be away from ourselves.
-Practicing meditation is to be aware, to smile, to breathe” (Hanh, 2017).
+Practicing meditation is to be aware, to smile, to breathe” (Hạnh, 2017).

 Meditation creates a momentary separation of the self from our subjective running commentary of experience.
-In these sacred moments, we come to see our selves from a clearer lens.
+In these sacred moments, we come to see ourselves from a clearer lens.

-Embracing Authenticity:
+Embracing Authenticity

 Embracing authenticity means living in alignment with our values, beliefs, and aspirations.
 It involves embracing our strengths, accepting our vulnerabilities, and boldly expressing our true thoughts and emotions without fear of judgment.
 Authenticity eliminates stressful dissonance between values and actions.

-Robert Najemy wrote that “we usually choose relationships, money, objects or even work as external frames of reference in order to feel secure and to identify ourselves.
+“We usually choose relationships, money, objects or even work as external frames of reference in order to feel secure and to identify ourselves.
 Contact with our spiritual center, which is unaffected by the changing external world is an exceptional source of inner security, which liberates us from dependence on these external frames of reference.
-We would do well to learn to feel this [I] who is beyond all these temporary, passing identifications and states of mind.
-When we identify with our true self, we can objectively observe and correct our personality.
-(Najemy, 2001, p.
+When we identify with our true self, we can objectively observe and correct our personality” (Najemy, 2001, p.
 64).

 Basically, discovering the ‘I’ who is beyond all these temporary, passing identifications is the ultimate unveiling of the true self.
 Accordingly, our journey of discovery should take note of how we rely on external sources to define our inner being.
 As we begin to peel away these external sources, the self become clearer.

-Removing External Influences:
+Removing External Influences

 To connect with our authentic self, it’s crucial to strip away the influences of external factors that may have shaped our identity.
 Markedly, this might involve questioning the societal norms, cultural expectations, or the possessions we desperately cling to for identity.